usaid-cs/yesterday-i-learned/mathematics.md

 ![Bad maths](https://i.imgur.com/fZAsEYW.png)

+- It is obvious, if one of your two brain cells thinks about it, that two primes never share a factor with each other (other than 1).
+- If 2000 people are killed annually by lightning, then your lifetime chance of getting killed by one is 0.002%, or ("1 in 60,000 to 80,000") like National Geographic said according to some calculation.
 - Something that increases by 25% *always* needs to drop by 20% to return to the same value... because `x * (1 + 25%) * (1 - 20%) = x * (1.25 * 0.8) = x * 1 = x`.
 - To compare pizza sizes, you don't need pi in the calculation.
 Just compare `r1 * r1 / r2 / r2`.
 - How to read odds: if the odds is "3/5" and you bet $10, you can get $10 + ($10 * (3/5) = $6) if you win.
 If you lose, well, you lose \$10.
 If I understand this correctly, the odds of "3/5" directly expresses the proportion of people who support your bet (the 5), and the proportion of people who bet otherwise (the 3), but has nothing to do with the actual probability of an event happening.